luka-j/stories/README.md

 All other lines are treated as narratives and are displayed to the user as such.

 //todo whitespace rules inside statements (usually ignored)

 //todo escaping, variable substitution

 //todo statement blocks, conditional goto, nesting

+//halt, procedures, and god knows what else I've added in the meantime

 ## Interpretation rules